If your company uses Google Analytics, you have probably received a string of emails nudging you to update settings for the upcoming GDPR changes.

 What Exactly is the GDPR?

 The General Data Protection Regulation (GDPR) is a law and data protection regulation designed for individuals within the European Union.
-It builds upon previous EU privacy measures but is lot more stringent in a number of ways:
+It builds upon previous EU privacy measures, such as the PSD2, but is lot more stringent in a number of ways:

 - Stronger emphasis on user consent: companies will need an explicit statement from users for their data to be collected.
 It will certainly mean a complete revamping of Terms of Service and the way users interact with your website.